The Fiat 500 shucks off its cutesy image with its purposeful Abarth 595 variants. Jonathan Crouch reports

-The engine uses an over-boost function which modulates the amount of available turbo boost and is activated by a sport button on the steering wheel.
+The engine uses an over-boost function which modulates the amount of available turbo boost and is activated by a 'Scorpion' button on the steering wheel.
 Carried over from the 500 model is Torque Transfer Control, which helps to improve the transfer of torque to the driven wheels.
 The car is fitted with a five-speed manual gearbox as standard or, as we said, on some models you can choose the MTA paddle-shift gearbox.

 Design and Build

 It's hard to go too far wrong with a donor vehicle as pretty as the Fiat 500, but making it look convincingly mad, bad and dangerous to know is an altogether tougher task.
 The essential character of the car changes from something a little bit cutesy and twee to something that is decidedly malevolent in its intent.
 The Competizione is identified by its 17" alloys, red or yellow brake calipers, record grey paint, dark tinted rear windows and an optional opaque Abarth racing side stripe.